rovellipaolo/gnome-shell-extension-sermon/README.md

   ✔ when Docker program is found, returns true
   ✔ when Docker program is not found, returns false

-DockerRepository.getVersion()
-  ✔ when retrieving the Docker version, docker version command is executed

 DockerRepository.getContainers()
   ✔ when retrieving the Docker containers, docker ps command is executed